-- a) This Plan provides overarching policies that are intended to complement the more detailed requirements and guidelines identified in the Town and Region's various municipal service infrastructure- related Master Plans.
+- a) This Plan provides overarching policies that are intended to complement the more detailed requirements and guidelines identified in the Town's various municipal service infrastructure-related Master Plans.
 The Town's Growth Management Strategy is predicated on the provision of publicly owned and operated services for the provision of domestic water and the collection and treatment of wastewater.
-It is the intent of this Plan to: - i.
-Ensure that the provision of services will be phased in such a manner to deliver the objectives of this Plan to create complete communities; - ii.
-Require that all new development within the Central Growth Area and within the Mount Albert Greenbelt Settlement Area be connected to the municipal service infrastructure network, and in accordance with the Town and Region's Water and Wastewater Master Plans; - iii.
+It is the intent of this Plan to: - Ensure that the provision of services will be phased in such a manner to deliver the objectives of this Plan to create complete communities: - ii.
+Require that all new development within the Central Growth Area and within the Mount Albert Greenbelt Settlement Area be connected to the Regional or local municipal service infrastructure network, or a suitable alternative servicing strategy, to the satisfaction of the Town and York Region; - iii.
 Provide municipal service infrastructure to all existing partially and privately serviced development within the Central Growth Area and the Mount Albert Greenbelt Settlement Area.
-It is recognized that, in some cases, partial services exist and will be permitted to

-- continue until such time as individual services are replaced with a municipally owned and operated system; - iv.
-Recognize that private servicing options are required within the rural/agricultural area; and, - v.
-Ensure that infrastructure is phased in a manner that supports growth in a fiscally responsible manner that addresses phasing in the Central Growth Area including the New Community Areas as well as the Designated Greenfield Areas in a manner that is consistent with provincial and regional policies and the Town and Region's Master Plans. - b) It is also the intent of this Plan that municipal service infrastructure planning will consider the Town's needs beyond the planning horizon of this Plan, in accordance with the Town and Region's Master Plans.
+It is recognized that, in some cases, partial services exist and will be permitted to continue until such time as individual services are replaced with a municipally owned and operated system; and, - iv.
+Recognize that private servicing options are required within the rural/agricultural area. - b) It is also the intent of this Plan that municipal service infrastructure planning will consider the Town's needs beyond the planning horizon of this Plan, in accordance with the Town's Master Servicing Plan.

-5.2.4.2General Policies
+5.2.4.2 General Policies